jeffreysorgen/golf-club-sensors/activity.md

   - Can the phone app trigger **BEEP** or a vibration/buzz?
   - Can the nRF App turn on/off the phone's flashlight? (_Good Idea!_)

-#
 ## AFTER enabling smartphone to beep when sensing Ready orientation
-QUESTION: What is the next physical step?
+#### QUESTION: What is the next physical step?
 - What are the specific physical instruments needed to determine whether the motion has stopped?
   - I could say, wait until all motion has stopped, but is there one in particular which 100% will say this?

-#
-### Also
-- If possible, copy the code I use for this step into the repo, _ArduinoBLE-to-Android_ (or wherever, ongoing)
+- What is the Magnetometer doing at this point?
+  - Nothing is needed at this point, but should not mistake readings to be _Rest orientation_

+#### Repository Question
-- **DOCUMENT** this activity and requirements.
-Are libraries separate from this code? (probably yes) Libraries are listed within the code, so no need to describe more than _"verify you have all the libraries installed"_.
-Decide whether to include these steps in a **BLOG**
+- Are libraries separate from this code? (probably yes) Libraries are listed within the code, so no need to describe more than _"verify you have all the libraries installed"_.
-- Determine whether to open new _golf-swing-steps.md_ to describe building process.
-This is out of the idea stage, and is now in the execution stage. (documentation elsewhere depends upon how complex this doc is, and I don't think it's complex enough)